-- Maintain a high vigilance for opioid side effects (e.g., respiratory depression, constipation with need for bowel prophylaxis, delirium, psychomotor effects that may increase risk of falls) and signs of potential misuse. - Track opioid use and signs of potential misuse and related outcomes (e.g., mood, mobility, activities of daily living, sleep, appetite, cognitive impairment, and weight changes). - Be attentive to varying degrees of cognitive impairment that may impact opioid and other medication safety.
-Provide clear oral and written instructions that are legible for older adults with vision changes on: - Risks, safe use, and storage of opioids and proper disposal of unused controlled substances through Safe Medication Return Program or Take Back Your Meds - How to contact the designated provider who is responsible for managing ongoing acute or postoperative pain, including who will be prescribing any opioids, the policy for refills and follow-up evaluations. - Plans for tapering of acute opioids, including a timeline for return to preoperative or lower opioid dose for those on chronic opioids. - o Engaging family member in treatment planning and adherence
+- Maintain a high vigilance for opioid side effects (e.g., respiratory depression, constipation with need for bowel prophylaxis, delirium, psychomotor effects that may increase risk of falls) and signs of potential misuse. - Track opioid use and signs of potential misuse and related functional status with outcome measures (e.g., mood, mobility, activities of daily living, sleep, appetite, cognitive impairment, and weight changes). - Be attentive to varying degrees of cognitive impairment that may impact opioid and other medication safety.
+Provide clear oral and written instructions that are legible for older adults with vision changes on: - Risks, safe use, and storage of opioids and proper disposal of unused controlled substances through Safe Medication Return Program or Take Back Your Meds - How to contact the designated provider who is responsible for managing ongoing acute or postoperative pain, including who will be prescribing any opioids, the policy for refills and follow-up evaluations. - Plans for tapering of acute opioids, including a timeline for return to preoperative or lower opioid dose for those on chronic opioids.